kubernetes/registry.k8s.io/docs/mirroring/kOps.md

 ## Mirroring Images

-`kops get asssets --copy` can be used to mirror.
+`kops get assets --copy` can be used to mirror.

 See:
 - https://kops.sigs.k8s.io/cli/kops_get_assets/